developer-portal/content/tech/languages/nodejs/nodejs.md

 ### Managing multiple versions with nvm

 [nvm](https://github.com/nvm-sh/nvm#about) (Node Version Manager) is a bash script to manage multiple Node.js versions. nvm makes it easier to install, uninstall, and switch between different versions.
-Visit it's Github page to follow the latest [installation instructions](https://github.com/nvm-sh/nvm#installing-and-updating).
+Visit its Github page to follow the latest [installation instructions](https://github.com/nvm-sh/nvm#installing-and-updating).

 ## Yarn